Now accepting patients nationwide. Find care near you.

-A body positive image of an individual with vaginal anatomy for an article on pelvic care and pelvic floor physical therapy
+A body positive image of an individual with vaginal anatomy for an article that explains what pelvic floor physical therapy is.

-Let's start with a little anatomy: Your pelvic floor is a multi-layered group of multitasking muscles and connective tissues that make up the floor of your pelvis.
+Let's start with a little anatomy: Your pelvic floor is a multi-layered group of multitasking muscles and connective tissues that is located at the base of your pelvis.
 The muscles run from your pubic bone to your tailbone, and left and right between your two sit bones.

 The diagram below will give you the lay of the land.
 Note how your pelvic muscles overlap each other to form a bowl at the bottom of the pelvis and encircle the vagina, rectum, and urethra.
 There’s a lot going on in this relatively small space.